Philadelphia: Languages

+Poverty

+Philadelphia is home to many food poverty programs, of which two of the largest are Philabundance which claims to feed 90000 people per week. and Share Food Program which claims to feed 1 million people per month.

 Economy

-Philadelphia’s close geographical and transportation connections to other large metropolitan economies along the Eastern Seaboard of the United States have been cited as offering a significant competitive advantage for business creation and entrepreneurship.
+Philadelphia's close geographical and transportation connections to other large metropolitan economies along the Eastern Seaboard of the United States have been cited as offering a significant competitive advantage for business creation and entrepreneurship.
 The city is the center of economic activity in both Pennsylvania and the four-state Delaware Valley metropolitan region.
-Five Fortune 500 companies are headquartered in the city.
-As of 2021, the Philadelphia metropolitan area is estimated to produce a gross metropolitan product (GMP) of US$479 billion, an increase from the $445 billion calculated by the Bureau of Economic Analysis for 2017, representing the ninth largest U.S. metropolitan economy.
+Five Fortune 500 companies are based in the city.
+As of 2021, the Philadelphia metropolitan area is estimated to produce a gross metropolitan product (GMP) of US$479 billion, an increase from the $445 billion calculated by the Bureau of Economic Analysis for 2017, representing the ninth-largest U.S. metropolitan economy.

 Philadelphia's economic sectors include financial services, health care, biotechnology, information technology, trade and transportation, manufacturing, oil refining, food processing, and tourism.
-Financial activities account for the largest economic sector of the metropolitan area, which is also one of the largest health education and research centers in the United States.
+Metropolitan Philadelphia is one of the top five American venture capital hubs, credited to its proximity to New York City's financial and tech and biotechnology ecosystems.
+Financial activities account for the largest economic sector of the metropolitan area, which is one of the largest health education and research centers in the United States.
 The city's two largest employers are the federal and city governments.
-Philadelphia's largest private employer is the University of Pennsylvania, followed by the Children's Hospital of Philadelphia.
-A study commissioned by the city's government in 2011 projected 40,000 jobs would be added to the city within 25 years, raising the number of jobs from 675,000 in 2010 to an estimated 715,000 by 2035.
+Philadelphia's largest private employer is the University of Pennsylvania followed by Children's Hospital of Philadelphia.

-Corporations
+Finance and corporations

-The Philadelphia Stock Exchange, acquired by NASDAQ in 2007, tracks the Philadelphia Semiconductor Index, known in financial circles as the SOX.
-The city is also home to the headquarters of cable television and internet service provider Comcast, insurance companies Cigna, Colonial Penn, and Independence Blue Cross, food services company Aramark, chemical makers FMC Corporation and Rohm and Haas, pharmaceutical companies GlaxoSmithKline, Amicus Therapeutics, Spark Therapeutics, apparel retailers Five Below and Urban Outfitters and its subsidiary Anthropologie, automotive parts retailer Pep Boys, and stainless steel producer Carpenter Technology Corporation.
+The Philadelphia Stock Exchange, acquired by Nasdaq in 2007, is a global leader in options trading.
+The city is home to the headquarters of Comcast, the nation's largest multinational telecommunications corporation; insurance conglomerates Cigna, Colonial Penn, and Independence Blue Cross; as well as food services company Aramark, chemical makers FMC Corporation and Rohm and Haas, pharmaceutical companies GlaxoSmithKline, Amicus Therapeutics, Spark Therapeutics, apparel retailers Five Below and Urban Outfitters and its subsidiary Anthropologie, automotive parts retailer Pep Boys, and stainless steel producer Carpenter Technology Corporation.

 Other corporation headquarters in the city include RiteAid, Crown Holdings, and Brandywine Realty Trust.
 The headquarters of Boeing Rotorcraft Systems and its main rotorcraft factory are in the Philadelphia suburb of Ridley Park; The Vanguard Group, and the U.S. headquarters of Siemens Healthineers are headquartered in Malvern, Pennsylvania, a Philadelphia suburb.
 Healthcare conglomerate AmerisourceBergen is located in suburban Conshohocken, Pennsylvania.
-Across the Delaware River in adjacent Camden County, New Jersey, the Campbell Soup Company and automobile manufacturer Subaru USA are both headquartered in the city of Camden, while TD Bank (USA) is headquartered in nearby suburban Cherry Hill, New Jersey.
+Across the Delaware River in adjacent Camden County, New Jersey, Campbell Soup Company and Subaru USA are both headquartered in Camden, New Jersey, and TD Bank (USA) is headquartered in nearby suburban Cherry Hill, New Jersey.

 Tech and biotech

 Philadelphia is a hub for information technology and biotechnology.
 Philadelphia and Pennsylvania are attracting new life sciences ventures.
-The Philadelphia metropolitan area, comprising the Delaware Valley, has also become a growing hub for venture capital funding.
+As of 2024, the Delaware Valley ranks as one of the Big Five U.S. venture capital hubs, enabled by its proximity to both the entrepreneurial and financial ecosystems of New York City and to the federal regulatory environment of Washington, D.C.